johnbrett/hadron-theme-shade/README.md

 # Hadron Shade Theme

-This is an alternate template for [hadron](https://github.com/hadronjs/hadron), largely based off the Medium default theme and the [hadron-nodus-theme](https://github.com/hadronjs/hadron-theme-nodus) by [Mario Casciaro](https://github.com/mariocasciaro).
+This is an alternate template for [hadron](https://github.com/hadronjs/hadron), largely based off the Medium default theme and the [hadron-nodus-theme](https://github.com/hadronjs/hadron-theme-nodus) by [Mario Casciaro](https://github.com/mariocasciaro), with a configurable banner image from Hadron admin.

-The banner image can be configured in the website settings page in Admin.

-Overview Page:
+You view a [live demo of the theme here](http://www.johnbrett.me) or a screenshot of it below:

 ![alt tag](https://raw.githubusercontent.com/johnbrett/hadron-theme-navy/master/theme-preview.jpg)

 All input and pull requests welcomed.